coder/docs/setup/air-gapped/infrastructure.md

 /etc/pki/tls/registry.crt
 ```

-If you're working with containerd, use the following to patch in certificates
+If the cluster uses containerd, apply the following to patch in certificates
 for images in the local registry domain:

 ```console